industryvia Ars Technica AI

 Google Moves Q Day Deadline to 2029

 Google has announced that it is moving its Q Day deadline to 2029, a significant shift from previous estimates.
-This change in timeline is a warning to the entire industry to accelerate its transition away from RSA and EC encryption methods.
+This move is a warning to the entire industry to transition away from RSA and EC encryption methods more quickly.